-Sexting is the sharing of nude or sexually explicit messages or photos, usually by cell phone or some other electronic device or means.
+Sexting is the sharing of nude or sexually explicit messages or photos, usually by smartphone or some other electronic device or means.
 Certain states have laws specific to sexting between minors.
 Between consenting adults, the private sharing of nude or suggestive photos is generally not illegal.
-However, that does not mean that adults can freely engage in sexting.
+However, that does not mean that adults shouldn't be cautious.
 There are circumstances under which sexting by adults could result in criminal charges.

-Similarly, in many states it is also a crime to ask a child under the age of 18 to share a nude photo of him or herself (this is sometimes called child enticement)—even if the child is really a law enforcement officer posing as a child as part of a sting operation.
+Similarly, in many states it's a crime to ask a child under the age of 18 to share a nude photo of him or herself (this is sometimes called child enticement)—even if the child is really a law enforcement officer posing as a child as part of a sting operation.
 Time and again, people have been arrested and convicted for sex crimes after they strike up a conversation online with an officer posing as a 15-year-old girl on social media or in a chat room and ask the “girl” to share nude photos of herself.

-Finally, an adult that shares nude or sexual photos of another adult without his or her permission or who sends unwanted sexts to another person could be charged with harassment or sued in civil court for causing emotional distress or other damage.
-One common scenario is revenge porn-- for example, when an ex-boyfriend who distributes private photos in an effort to get back at his ex-girlfriend.
+Finally, an adult who shares nude or sexual photos of another adult without his or her permission or who sends unwanted sexts to another person could be charged with harassment or sued in civil court for causing emotional distress or other damage.
+One common scenario is revenge porn—for example, when an ex-boyfriend who distributes private photos in an effort to get back at his ex-girlfriend.

 Child pornography laws can be very harsh; many impose years in prison for each image.
 Furthermore, in almost all states, adults convicted of child pornography offenses are required to register as sex offenders.
 Sex offenders must provide their personal information to police officers, who may make the information public.
 Failing to register when required to do so is also a crime.
 Finally, registered sex offenders may be banned from certain jobs (such as teaching) or even from living near a park or playground.